pkerpedjiev/emptypipes/_posts/2016-07-03-d3-panning-and-zooming.md

     circles.call(transition);
 ```

-This function picks a random point (`targetPoint`) and call a
+This function picks a random point (`targetPoint`) and calls a
 transition on the selection.
 In our case, the selection will be the circles.
 When the transition is over, we simply call the function again to start it
 over.

-Second, we need target transform to center the view on the target point:
+Second, we need a transform to center the view on the target point:

 ```javascript
     function transform() {